fenglinliu98/MIA/README.md

 * **Preprocess**

-Afterwards, we should create the Karpathy split for training, validation and test.
+Afterwards, you should create the Karpathy split for training, validation and test.
 ```
 python KarpathySplit.py
 ```

-Then we can build the vocabulary by running
+Then you can build the vocabulary by running
 (Note: You should download the [nltk_data](https://drive.google.com/open?id=1W95OMsG71cRMdMetIEGZg-fuPrSk6iVw) to build the vocabulary.)
 ```
 unzip nltk_data.zip && python build_vocab.py